KyleAsaff/ForumBuddy/README.md

 ### DESCRIPTION

 A Google Chrome extension that logs whenever someone mentions your username on a forum and provides information about the post.
-Right now this extension only works for http://forum.bodybuilding.com/ but will eventually work on all vBulletin forums.
+Right now, this extension only works for http://forum.bodybuilding.com/ but will eventually work on all vBulletin forums and message boards.

 ### HOW IT WORKS